Austin-Potts/First-Game/README.md

 Updates I want to include:
 -----------------------------
 Constant movement with the holding of keys instead of piece by piece movement. <br>
-A final Score recap scene
+A final Score recap scene. <br>
-A Intro screen that will introduce the controls and concepts to the player.
+A Intro screen that will introduce the controls and concepts to the player. <br>
-The ability to toggle screen size, and difficulty within the game window.
+The ability to toggle screen size, and difficulty within the game window. <br>
 Improved gameplay mechanics such as a firing weapon to remove incoming blocks, power ups, etc.